 - Lack of proficiency and knowledge in the managers pulls back their growth due to which they are unable to see the big picture.

-One of the most commonly seen reasons why projects don’t get deployed on time is due to unrealistic expectations from the clients regarding the delivery of the product/service asked for.
+One of the most commonly seen reasons projects don’t get deployed on time is unrealistic expectations from the clients regarding the delivery of the product/service asked for.

 The Fixes to unreachable deadlines

-Here, the senior level personnel can take care of the deadlines and other related parts which requires proper planning, analysis, coordination and communication and by keeping a close eye on the real-time progress of the ongoing project(s).
+Here, the senior level personnel can take care of the deadlines and other related parts, which requires proper planning, analysis, coordination and communication by keeping a close eye on the real-time progress of the ongoing project(s).